harikt/aurav2book/manuscript/di.md

 ```

 When creating a `PostService` we need to pass the `Database` object
 in constructor time.
-The way of injecting dependencies is called
+This way of providing for dependencies is called
-dependency injection.
+dependency injection.  `PostService` depends on a `Database` object to function.
+We provide it as a parameter to inject it.

-If you have asked the question : Why not create the object in constructor itself ?
+If you have asked the question: why not create the object in constructor itself?

-Good you can do the same, but it becomes tightly coupled and will make
+You can do so, but it becomes tightly coupled and will make
-things hard for testing.
+things harder for testing.
+To ease refactoring and maintenance, we want to avoid tight coupling
+between classes.

 When injecting dependencies we can easily mock the objects that are
 injected, which helps us in testing.

 ## Dependency Injection Container

-Passing dependencies when there are less objects are not a big deal.
+Passing dependencies when there are few objects is not a big deal.
 It
 will soon become harder when you have more objects and those objects have
 dependencies.
+A common solution is the dependency injection container.
+The
+container is a tool to simplify managing complex dependency injection situations.

 Aura.Di is a dependency injection container system with the following features: